Breeze/northwind-demo/STEPS-Client-Angular.md

 This will compile the app and open a browser on http://localhost:4200 with a welcome page.

+You can learn more about the app structure in the [Angular workspace documentation](https://angular.io/guide/file-structure)

 Stop the server from the command line using Ctrl-C.

 ## Add Breeze packages